DrupalDoesNotExists/crossbundlelib/README.md

 It is also known that some issues with world desync may occur if block updates are sent inaccurately.

+Also note that replication is limited within a single TCP packet size bounds.
+You can stack data up to 64KBs.
+That should be enough for almost all use cases.

 ## Licensing and contributing

 CrossBundleLib is available under the [MIT license](LICENSE).